JuDFTteam/judft_tutorials/tutorials/iffaiida_tutorial_01_2020/aiida-fleur/CLI_tutorial/cmdline_interface_tutorial.md

 ## Executing inpgen
 First we run a simple inpgen calculation from the command line on a Si structure provided by a cif file in `tutorial_files` folder.

-    $ aiida-fleur launch inpgen -i inpgen_MaXR5_th1 -S Si.cif -opt <opt_th1_pk>
+    $ aiida-fleur launch inpgen -i inpgen_MaXR5_th1 -s Si.cif -opt <opt_th1_pk>

-The structure is provided via the `-S` option, which can either be an identifier of a `StructureData` node or any supported format by `ase.io` (see https://wiki.fysik.dtu.dk/ase/ase/io/io.html?highlight=formats)
+The structure is provided via the `-s` option, which can either be an identifier of a `StructureData` node or any supported format by `ase.io` (see https://wiki.fysik.dtu.dk/ase/ase/io/io.html?highlight=formats)
 Among many others this includes:

 ```